gracco/sysadmin-interview-questions/README.md

 * What does "./configure && make && make install" do?
   - Compiles a source code, creates a binary file and copy to a pre defined path

 * What is puppet/chef/ansible used for?
   - Automatize infrastructure, you create a code and run this code against an infrastructure

 * What is Nagios/Zenoss/NewRelic used for?
-  - Monitoring infraestructure and services.
+  - Monitoring infrastructure and services.

 * What is the difference between Containers and VMs?
-  - VMs have all the OS stack, devices and so, containers uses the cgroup implementation from the kernel, and have a little footprint because of that.
+  - VMs have all the OS stack, devices and so, containers uses the cgroup implementation from the kernel, and have a smaller footprint because of that.

 * How do you create a new postgres user?
-  - createuser command
+  - `createuser command`

 * What is a virtual IP address?
 What is a cluster?
   - Virtual IP address, it's IP address defined in a virtual interface, a cluster it's 2 or more machines working together to delivery a service.